-There is nothing quite as festive or elegant as a Linzer Cookie!
-This recipe is not for the faint of heart, it’s a project but a worthwhile one.
-The cookies are made from a browned butter hazelnut dough and filled with a zesty currant jelly.
-They’re beautiful, buttery, and just sweet enough.
+There is nothing quite as festive or elegant as this Linzer Cookie recipe!
+The cookies are made from a browned butter dough and filled with a zesty currant jelly.
+They’re easy to make ahead of time for the holidays and are the perfect dessert or gift.

 - Butter: You’ll need 3 sticks of unsalted butter for this linzer cookie recipe.
 If you only have salted butter on hand, decrease the added salt to ¼ teaspoon.